EricssonResearch/spindump/Format.md

 Each data submission comes with a HTTP body part, formatted in a given way.
 Two formats are currently supported, application/text for the textual format and application/json for the JSON format.
 These are described in the next sections.

+### Starting Spindump in distributed mode

+To send data from a Spindump instance to a web server, give the command like this:

+    spindump --remote-block-size 0 --silent --format json --remote http://localhost:5040/data/1

+if you have a Spindump instance listening in on these posts in the same machine.
+On the other end, where these messages will be received, start Spindump as follows:

+    spindump --collector

 ## Textual format

 The textual format is simply a human-readable, textual (ASCII) format.
 It is used by default, or when the --format text option has been specified.